What Does a Primary Care Physician Do? Exploring This In-Demand Medical Career

 “Whenever I think that I have seen it all, a patient will show up proving that I have not,” says Dr. Linda Girgis, FAAFP, a St. George’s University graduate with 17 years of experience in primary care.

 What does a primary care physician do?

-With all the conditions that fall under the umbrella of primary care, you’re probably curious about what a typical day is like for these physicians.
-The truth is that no two days are ever the same.
+With all the conditions that fall under the primary care umbrella, there isn’t really a typical schedule for these physicians.
+No two days are ever the same.